MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/developing-adapters.md

 * [Further reading](#further-reading)

 ## Create or import a MobileFirst Adapter Maven project
-To create a new project or importing an existing one, follow the bellow instructions.
+Follow the bellow instructions to either create a new adapter Maven project or import an existing one.

 ### Creating a new adapter Maven project